yoanbernabeu/Airtable-Client-Bundle/CONTRIBUTING.md

 ## Security issue notifications
-If you discover a potential security issue in this project we ask that you notify the owner via email [contat@yoandev.co](contact@yoandev.co).
+If you discover a potential security issue in this project we ask that you notify the owner via email [contact@yoandev.co](mailto:contact@yoandev.co).
 Please do **not** create a public github issue.

 ## Licensing